 For a crowded Cairngorms party, The Post House

-A home from home in the canny Cairngorms, The Post House began its life as the Kingussie Post Office.
+A home-away-from-home in the ever-canny Cairngorms, The Post House began its life as the Kingussie Post Office.
 Unceremoniously shut down in 1995, it is now an Ecosse escape with a huge sitting room, six bedrooms and room for 14 guests.
 In other words, it’s the perfect place for a big Burns Night bash.

 There’s an inordinate amount of bagpiping during a Burns Night supper.
 The guests are piped in, the host is piped in — even the haggis gets a burst of the bagpipes when its silver platter is carried through the door.
 It’s a tartan-clad cacophony of a festivity — and it’ll pay to hire somewhere remote so as not to annoy your neighbours.
-Enter Fiskavaig Studio, a uniquely designed, compact studio on the Isle of Skye’s Minginish Peninsula.
+Enter the twin options of either Fiskavaig Studio or The Hen House, a pair of uniquely designed, compact studios on the Isle of Skye’s Minginish Peninsula.

-Warmed by a Charnwood stove, the whole space remains cosy — whatever the weather.
-It sits quietly in the rugged landscape and its use of materials, requirements for energy and resources have been designed to be eco-friendly.
-You’ve even got a kitchen in which to cook your haggis.
-With only one bedroom, it’ll be a squeeze for a party — but it’s so remote that you can pipe without consequence well into the early hours.
+Warmed by Charnwood stoves, the twin spaces will remain cosy — whatever the weather.
+They sit quietly in the rugged landscape and everything from construction materials to requirements for energy and resources have been designed to be eco-friendly.
+You’ll even enjoy a well-equipped kitchen in which to cook your haggis.
+With only sole bedrooms in each, it’ll be a squeeze for a party (and Fiskavaig Studio is taking a break from rentals for 2022) but they’re both so remote that you can pipe without consequence well into the early hours.

 Kyle House is ideal for a quiet Burns Night getaway